 The Marine Corps operating forces constitute the forward presence, crisis response, and fighting power available to joint force commanders.
-Marine Corps operating forces consist of Marine Corps forces assigned to combatant commanders or retained under the control of the Commandant, the Marine Corps Reserve under the control of the Commandant, security forces under the control of designated fleet commanders, and special activity forces under the control of the Secretary of State.
-Each commander of Marine Corps forces may be assigned or designated as the Marine Corps component to the unified command to which his forces are assigned.
+Marine Corps operating forces consist of Marine Corps forces assigned to combatant commanders or retained under the control of the Commandant, the Marine Corps Reserve under the control of the Commandant, security forces under the control of designated fleet commanders, and special activity forces under the control of the Secretary of State, such as Marine security guard detachments.
+Commanders of Marine Corps forces may be assigned or designated as the Marine Corps component to the Joint force commander, which their forces are assigned.
 The commander of Marine Corps forces coordinates and manages strategic and operational logistic support issues.

-The MARFORCOM/MARFORPAC ALD, with the respective G-3 (air) and G-4, determines AVLOG requirements, including the AVLOG support provided by the MALS and the CSS/AGS required to support MALS operations.
-The MARFORCOM/MARFORPAC ALDs advise the commander on the readiness status of AVLOG support packages, identify requirements, and recommend priorities and allocations for AVLOG support in all functional areas.
-They work closely with assigned forces, specifically the assigned wing (ALD) sections regarding the following AVLOG responsibilities:
+The MARFOR's ALD, with the respective G-3 and G-4, determines the AVLOG requirements in support of the CCDR.
+The ALD is responsible for ensuring the host MALS is tasked organized, and appropriately supported so it can provide continuous AVLOG support to the ACE.
+The ALD advises the commander on the readiness status of AVLOG support packages, identify requirements, and recommend priorities and allocations for AVLOG support in all functional areas.
+The ALD works closely with assigned forces, specifically the assigned wing (ALD) sections to perform AVLOG responsibilities.
+The ALD will-

-- Providing advice on the readiness status of AVLOG support packages. - Developing policies and identifying requirements, priorities, and allocations for AVLOG support. - Integrating AVLOG operations with logistic support from external commands or agencies. - Supervising the execution of the commander's orders regarding AVLOG. - Ensuring that the concept of AVLOG clearly articulates the commander's vision of AVLOG and supports the tactical concept of operations and the scheme of maneuver.
+- Provide advice on the readiness status of AVLOG support packages. - Develop policies and identify requirements, priorities, and allocations for AVLOG support.

-- Conducting deliberate and CAP, integrating AVLOG into overall CSS concept of support. - Conducting RSOI planning for the AVLOG concept of support. - Developing AVLOG concept of support for OPLANs/CONPLANs. - Identifying and resolving support deficiencies. - Collating the support requirements of subordinate organizations. - Identifying the support requirements that can be satisfied with organic resources and passing nonsupportable requirements to the appropriate higher/external command. - Coordinating with the amphibious task force N-4 for the AVLOG provided under ACE MAW ALD/MALS S-3 cognizance.
+- Integrate AVLOG operations with logistic support from external commands or agencies. - Supervising the execution of the commander's orders regarding AVLOG. - Ensure that the concept of AVLOG clearly articulates the commander's vision of AVLOG and supports the tactical concept of operations and the scheme of maneuver. - Conduct deliberate and Crisis Action Planning (CAP), integrating AVLOG into overall CSS concept of support. - Conduct RSOI planning for the AVLOG concept of support. - Develop AVLOG concept of support for OPLANs/CONPLANs. - Identify and resolve support deficiencies. - Collate the support requirements of subordinate organizations. - Identify the support requirements that can be satisfied with organic resources and passing nonsupportable requirements to the appropriate higher/external command. - Coordinate with the amphibious task force N-4 for the AVLOG provided under ACE MAW ALD/MALS S-3 cognizance.